SamTrans is transitioning its diesel bus fleet to meet the goal of a 100% zero emission fleet by 2034

 Currently, most hydrogen fuel is created through steam methane reformation, but there is a lot of work underway to make greener forms of hydrogen by using renewable energy and water electrolysis.
 We are likely to see growing adoption of hydrogen fueled vehicles.
 There is significant state and federal interest in funding hydrogen production.
 For example, California has a special initiative called ARCHES to accelerate renewable hydrogen projects and infrastructure.

 Beyond GHG emissions, we can also look at how environmentally sustainable the vehicle is itself.
 Hydrogen buses generate much less battery waste than BEBs.
 Vehicle batteries are not yet commonly commercially recyclable, leading to hazardous waste at the end of their life.
-A BEB needs six battery packs to operate, compared to an FCEB, which only uses one battery pack.
+A BEB needs six battery packs to operate, compared to an FCEB, which only uses two battery packs.

 The hydrogen fuel is being delivered by Plug Power, the company that installed the refueler.
 Plug Power will deliver hydrogen fuel to the site for three years.
 The power for the battery electric buses is obtained from PG&E, accessible through BEB charging infrastructure.